swagkarna/Backdoor-3/README.md

   - Send messages.

-  - Get a Snap from the webcam / Screenshot.
+  - Get a Snap from the Webcam / Screenshot.

   - Get UserID + Processes running.